 The Rules and Cards Needed

-Going in, there are number of basic things that you need.
+Going in, there is number of basic things that you need.
 Hopefully, if you are looking at getting into this game, some of these thoughts will help you out.
-First, the let’s look at the minimum of stuff that you need to get started with your first learning games.
+First, let’s look at the minimum of stuff that you need to get started with your first learning games.

 - Models to build your crew with